NAvi349/rtl-sky130-ws/README.md

 endmodule
 ```

-* Output follows i1 or i3 depending on whether i0 or i2 is logic HIGH respectively.
+* Output is latched.
-* If both i0 and i2 is logic LOW, then output **retains** the value of i3.
+* Output follows i1 or i3 depending on whether i0 or i2 is logic HIGH respectively.*

 ##### RTL Simulation